Neix20/TuyaDashboardRN/docs/tasklist.md

 ## Business Requirements (Do Before Sleep)

-- [ ] As a new Yatu User, After i Synced the Device, The Device List Should be Empty
+- [x] As a new Yatu User, After i Synced the Device, The Device List Should be Empty
-  - [ ] It Should be automatically Inserted into my Profile Workspace (Not Possible)
+  - [x] It Should be automatically Inserted into my Profile Workspace
 - [ ] As a new Yatu User, After I Scan my Yatu Device
   - [ ] The Device Name in SmartLife Should Change to Yatu device (Advanced)
   - [ ] The Device Should then only be added to my Yatu Devices